LAST WEEK IN A NUTSHELL

 - We are overweight US equities.
 We think there is still a Trump put in addition to a Fed put, which makes the region a relatively safer choice.
 Consumption is strong, the labour market remains solid while inflation is in check.

 - We are overweight euro zone equities.
-We are aware of the restraining factors such as the vulnerability of global trade, leading Germany to experiene a manufacturing recession.
-The European Central Bank is ready to act in September.
-Fiscal stimulus in Europe (Germany, Italy) starts to be discussed, but implementation may take time.
+We are aware of the restraining factors such as the vulnerability of global trade, and the manufacturing recession in Germany.
+Fiscal stimulus in Europe (the Netherlands, Germany, Italy) starts to be discussed, but implementation may take time.
 A window of opportunity just opened with political uncertainty receding somewhat.

 - We stay neutral Japanese equities.
 Absence of conviction, as there is no catalyst.
 It seems increasingly likely that the government will stick to its plan and increase the consumption tax from 8 to 10% in October.